anaconda-auth#

 <api-key>

-or the command was not run on an interactive terminal an error message is shown instructing
+If the user typed n or the command was not run on an interactive terminal, an error message is shown instructing

-the user how to login or configure the API key.
+the user how to log in or configure the API key.

 ❯ anaconda auth whoami